Tugcga/Path-Finder/assemblyscript/README.md

 	Return coordinates of the vertices in the shortest path between input start point (with coordinates ```s_x, s_y, s_z```) and input end point (with coordinates ```e_x, e_y, e_z```).
 If there are no path between point, then return empty array.
 If the path is exists, then return array, which contains as the start point, and the finish point.
 All other coordinates in the output array are coordinates of the middle path points.

+* ```navmesh_search_path_batch(navmesh: Navmesh, coordinates: StaticArray<f32>): StaticArray<f32>```

+	This function is similar to the previous one ```navmesh_search_path```, but allows to find pathes for several pairs of start-end points.
+Input ```coordinates``` array should contains coorsinates of input points in the following order: the first three values are coordinates of the first start point, next three values are coordinates of the first end point, next three values for the second start, next for the second end and so on.
+As a result this function returns one array which contains pathes for all input pairs.
+It start form the integer (converted to the float) which defines the number of points in the first path.
+Next it contains coordinates of this first path.
+Next output array contains the number of points in the second path, next coordinates of this second path and so on.

 * ```navmesh_sample(navmesh: Navmesh, x: f32, y: f32, z: f32): StaticArray<f32>```

 	Return the point in the navigation mesh, close to the input point with coordinates ```x, y, z```.
 Return 4-values array.
 If the forth value in the array is ```1.0```, then first three vales are coordinates of the closest point.
 If the forth values is ```0.0```, then there are no close points in the navigation mesh (and the first three values are wrong).